2010–11 Michigan State Spartans men's basketball team: Season summary

 The Spartans were led by seniors, Kalin Lucas (17.0 points and 3.4 assists per game) and Durrell Summers (11.6 points and 4.2 rebounds per game), and junior Draymond Green (12.6 points, 8.6 rebounds, and 4.1 assists per game).
 On the strength of their trip to the Final Four the previous year, the team began the season ranked No. 2 in the country.
 The Spartans made their second trip under Izzo to the Maui Invitational and were upset again, this time by UConn.
 In the third place game, Michigan State defeated No. 13 Washington.
 MSU suffered further losses to No. 1 Duke in the ACC-Big Ten Challenge, No. 8 Syracuse in the Jimmy V Classic, and No. 18 Texas.
 They finished the non-conference portion of their season 8–4 and ranked No. 20 in the country.

 On January 26, 2011, backup point guard Korie Lucious, who averaged 6.5 points and 4.1 assists per game for the Spartans, was dismissed from the team.

 The Spartans were inconsistent in conference play, beating No. 14 Minnesota and No. 20 Wisconsin, but suffering nine losses in conference and finishing the regular season with a 17–13 overall record and 9–9 in conference and in danger of missing the NCAA Tournament.
 After beating Iowa and blowing out No. 9 Purdue in the Big Ten tournament, the Spartans fell to Penn State in the semifinals.
 The blowout win over Purdue likely ensured the Spartans inclusion in the NCAA Tournament.

 Michigan State received a No. 10 seed in the Southeast Region of the NCAA tournament, their 14th straight appearance, but the lowest seeding the Spartans had received in the NCAA Tournament since 2002.
-The Spartans faced No. 7-seeded UCLA in the Second Round (formerly known as the First Round).
-They trailed by as many as 23 points in the first half and trailed by 42–24 at the half.
-In the second half, MSU began to foul on nearly every possession in the second half and closed the lead, outscoring UCLA 52–36 in the half.
+The Spartans faced No. 7-seeded UCLA in the second round (formerly known as the first round).
+They trailed by as many as 23 points in the first half and trailed 42–24 at the half.
+In the second half, MSU began to foul on nearly every possession and closed the lead, outscoring UCLA 52–36 in the half.
 However, the rally fell short and they lost 78–76.